Perth to Adelaide Tour

 Today provides you the opportunity to get up close and personal with some of Australia’s most playful creatures, sea lions and dolphins!
 Join Baird Bay Ecotours on a 3 hour journey you’ll never forget by joining these animals in their natural playground.
 You’ll be amazed at how curious and interactive they are!
 This is an optional activity and we recommend booking before you leave Perth to avoid disappointment.
-Cost is $160 per person.
+Cost is $180 per person.
 Those who choose not to join in will have the morning to enjoy at their leisure.
 Afterwards, we’ll enjoy a picnic lunch as a group and then head over to check out the strange pink granite rock formations known as Murphy’s Haystacks and then the Talia Caves.
 Those of you with a sense of adventure can give sandboarding a go at Lake Newland’s large sand dunes.
-We’ll spend another night at Coodlie Park around a campfire.
+We’ll camp at Mikkira tonight.
 Around 3 hours travel time.
 (B,L,D) Showers available.

 Day 7 – Mikkira Station & Port Lincoln